 7. Explore the ecological reserve of Laguna Nimez

 Just 15 minutes’ walk from El Calafate centre, Laguna Nimez is a protected wildlife reserve on the cusp of Lago Argentino.
-For an entrance fee of 350 pesos (about $7.50), you can follow a boardwalk trail around the entire reserve and see its resident creatures and plants.
+For an entrance fee of about $7, you can follow a boardwalk trail around the entire reserve and see its resident creatures and plants.
 The ticket stays valid for one week.

 Notably, the reserve is home to a variety of birdlife.
 The most striking to see is the Chilean flamingo, which you can witness frolicking in the tranquil waters of the lagoon.